dfranzzzzz/dfranzzzzz/README.md

 ### Hi there 👋 I am Franz Elijah O. Decinal.
 Graduating student of BS Computer Engineering in Mapua University.
 I've just started loving programming and I'm passionate about it.
-I see myself improving in this aspect and learning/adapting new technologies over the coming years.
+I see myself improving in this aspect as I learn/adapt new technologies over the coming years.
 ### I aspire to be a fullstack web and mobile developer, and maybe study DevOps and Cyber Security as my career progresses.

 ## ⚡ Technologies & Tools